Noisy Beeping Networks: Introduction

-Note that our simulation allows us to take protocols in the stronger $B_{cd}L_{cd}$ model and make them noise-resilient (thus obtaining upper bounds for various tasks).
-On the other hand, lower bounds for the weaker $BL$ model carry on to the $BL_\eps$ model.
+Our main technique in Theorem~\ref{thm:main} is a noise-resilient \emph{collision detection} method which reduces the $BL_\eps$ model to the stronger $B_{cd}L_{cd}$ model.
+That is, by executing this method, nodes can tell with high probability whether none, one, or more than one of their neighboring nodes has beeped.
+The cost of each instance of the collision detection procedure is $O(\log n)$~rounds, and it works with high probability in the presence of noise.
+In a sense, by blowing up the round complexity by a $O(\log n)$ factor, we achieve two goals: noise resilience and collision detection.
+While each goal might be trivial on its own assuming a blowup of $O(\log n)$, we achieve both by paying the overhead once.
+This allows us to simulate any protocol designed for the $B_{cd}L_{cd}$ model (or any other weaker variant) over the noisy with no-collision-detection $BL_\eps$ network with high probability, without suffering a $O(\log^2 n)$ overhead.

+As a consequence, the simulation stated in Theorem~\ref{thm:main} can be applied to protocols defined in the stronger $B_{cd}L_{cd}$ model, which, as noted above, usually feature round complexity which is smaller by a factor $\Theta(\log n)$ to begin with.
+This leads to the surprising result where for many tasks we ``pay no price'' for making them noise resilient, compared to the corresponding $BL$ algorithms (as both the $BL$ and $BL_\eps$ models do not feature collision detection, this is the right comparison).
 In the case of coloring, this disparity in the model leads to tight results.
-Unfortunately, for other tasks such as MIS or leader election, there is still a gap between lower and upper bounds in the noisy model (similar gaps also exist in the noiseless beeping setting).
+Unfortunately, for other tasks such as MIS or leader election, there is still a gap between the lower and upper bounds in the noisy model (similar gaps also exist in the noiseless beeping setting).
 We elaborate on this in Section~\ref{sec:applicaitons}.

-Our main technique is a noise-resilient \emph{collision detection} method which reduces the $BL_\eps$ model to the stronger $B_{cd}L_{cd}$ model.
-That is, by executing this method, nodes can tell with high probability whether none, one, or more than one of their neighobouring nodes has beeped.
-The cost of each instance of the collision detection procedure is $O(\log n)$~rounds, and it works with high probability despite noise.
-This allows us to simulate any protocol designed for the $B_{cd}L_{cd}$ model (or any other weaker variant) over the noisy $BL_\eps$ network with high probability.
-For short protocols, where $R= \poly(n)$, this suffices to show that all rounds succeed with high probability via a union bound.
+Note that for short protocols, where $R= \poly(n)$, the above reduction suffices to show that all rounds succeed with high probability via a union bound.
 However, for longer protocols, there will still be errors every $\poly(n)$ rounds, which we can avoid with high probability by increasing the overhead of the collision detection to~$O(\log R)$.
+To the best of our knowledge, all the beeping protocols that have appeared so far in the literature are of polynomial length, i.e., all the relevant protocols are indeed short.